developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/licensing/index.md

 ### Windows Mobile/CE Devices
 Zebra provides License Manager apps for its devices running Android and Windows Mobile/CE. **License Manager 1.0 (or higher) is required for licensing Windows Mobile/CE devices**, and is included with the Microsoft Installer (MSI) file (when installing from Windows) and as a `.CAB` file when installing from macOS.

 > `IMPORTANT:` **Zebra recommends using StageNow to generate XML files** required for this process.
-[Download StageNow](https://www.zebra.com/us/en/support-downloads/software/utilities/stagenow.html) <i class="fa fa-external-link" aria-hidden="true"></i>, a free desktop tool for Windows.
+[Download StageNow](https://www.zebra.com/us/en/support-downloads/software/utilities/stagenow.html), a free desktop tool for Windows.

 #### To activate a license on a device running Windows Mobile/CE: